PetterKraabol/laravel-twitch-api/docs/api.md

 # Api

 The Api class contains the core functions of the package.
-Every other API function extends from this.
+All other API functions extend from this.

 ## Functions